 Medication Errors

 For example, you may have been prescribed a medication by a doctor in hospital to which you had a known allergy.
-Another example could include being administered the wrong dosage leading you to experience symptoms of an overdose.
+Another example could include a doctor prescribing the wrong dosage, leading you to experience symptoms of an overdose.

 Please note the above medical error examples may not necessarily lead to a valid hospital negligence claim against a healthcare provider.
 You must prove that a medical practitioner breached their duty of care and this led to you suffering avoidable harm in order to be eligible to seek medical negligence compensation.

-Call on the number above to discuss your specific case and learn how to sue a hospital for negligence.
+Call on the number above to speak about the details of your case and learn how to sue a hospital for negligence.

 What Evidence Can Support Medical Negligence Claims?

-In order to make a medical negligence claim, you need to collect evidence to strengthen your case and prove that a healthcare professional provided substandard care and caused you to suffer avoidable harm as a result.
+In order to make a medical negligence claim, you must collect evidence to strengthen your case and prove that a healthcare professional provided substandard care and caused you to suffer avoidable harm as a result.
 Examples of the evidence you could gather include:

 Additionally, hospital negligence claims may also be subject to the Bolam test.
 This involves a panel of medical professionals trained in a relevant field determining whether the proper care of the correct standard was given when you received medical treatment.
 You won’t need to arrange this yourself and whether it’s carried out will be dependent on your specific case.